-The” Administration” section of the Consolidated Payables Platform is not only used to define and set your application settings, but also to set up and administer users and permissions, including:
+The Administration section of the Consolidated Payables Platform is used to define and set your application settings, and to set up and administer users and permissions

-- Set up/Edit your application configurations, including establishing approval criteria and specific business rules for your payments.
+- Set up/Edit your application configurations, including establishing approval criteria and specific business rules for your payment.

 5.1 My Profile